amm272/amm272.github.io/README.md

 # page
-This is my personal website and portofolio
+This is my personal website and portofolio.